 There was a tap on the window.
 A pasty faced, plump man in a white parka, wearing penny loafers, police trousers with a side holster, and a pair of arctic mittens stared back at me.
 “Gentlemen!
 It’s a hell of a night!
 Should I get the lines?” he shouted above the wind.

-“No, sir.
-You’re piloting the boat, sir.
+“No sir.
+You’re piloting the boat sir.
 I’ll get the lines.”
-Big John exchanged places with the Lieutenant and stood motionless on the dock, awaiting further instructions.
-Inside the dimly lit cabin, the Lieutenant produced a key attached to a miniature red foam buoy from his zippered front pocket, and attempted, unsuccessfully, to force it into the ignition.
+Big John exchanged places with the lieutenant and stood motionless on the dock, awaiting further instructions.
+Inside the dimly lit cabin, the lieutenant produced a key attached to a miniature red foam buoy from his zippered front pocket, and attempted, unsuccessfully, to force it into the ignition.
 There seemed to be something blocking access.
 He sat down in the pilot seat and tried again.
 It was Mike who explained that it was awfully dark in the pilot house, but there was already a key in the ignition.
 The engine was running.
 He and John wanted to make sure the Connolly was running smoothly before heading across the bay.

 “Of course,” Lieutenant Benton said stiffly.
 “Makes sense.
 Good work,” he added.

 Underway, Lieutenant Benton turned the bow towards the islands of Casco Bay, the compass on the console swinging around to 85 degrees, a straight shot to the first green blinking navigational can, a mile distant.
-I was lulled into a measure of comfort; the Connolly had the wind and following seas at her back.
-The Lieutenant opened a thermos of coffee and poured himself a half cup as he concentrated on the back-lit radar screen.
+I was lulled into a measure of comfort; the Connolly had the wind and following seas at her back, and the Lieutenant opened a thermos of coffee and poured himself a half cup as he concentrated on the back-lit radar screen.
 Three miles distant a faint cluster of lights marked the wharf on Peaks Island.

 “Lieutenant,” Mike peered through the windshield.
 “We’re coming up on the number 5 green can.”